eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/translating.md

 spec:
 ```

-and simply move the microservices and routes sections from 1.2.x under spec
+and simply move the microservices and routes sections from 1.2.x under spec.
+Take care to use the new `ssh` and `kube` fields also.

-Otherwise, we have also adopted `camelCase` as standard, so many of your fields under spec, will need to be changed
+We have also adopted `camelCase` as standard, so many of your fields under spec, will need to be changed
 to follow the spec.
 This will impact both application and platform specifications, to follow k8s standard.

 Thank you, and if you have any questions, please come ask